5 reasons to be hopeful about the climate – DW – 12/19/2023

 A net-zero economy is now on the table

-Before the Paris Agreement, the focus of climate policies was on reducing emissions in specific sectors, according to the authors.
-Today achieving net-zero emissions across the entire economy is the goal for many countries, regions and cities across the globe.
+Before the Paris Agreement, climate policies focused on reducing emissions in specific sectors, according to the authors.
+Today, achieving net-zero emissions across the entire economy is the goal for many countries, regions, and cities across the globe.

 By the end of 2021, 90% of the global economy included some kind of net-zero target that was leading to discussions of full decarbonization.